 Skip to content

-New research suggests that the daily supplementation of a probiotic may boost vitamin D levels circulating in the blood by 25%.
-Vitamin D, known as the 'sunshine' vitamin, is responsible for the absorption of calcium and phosphate, which keep bones and teeth healthy.
+Research1 suggests that the daily supplementation of a probiotic may boost vitamin D levels circulating in the blood by 25%.
+Vitamin D, known as the 'sunshine' vitamin, has some very important actions in the body including:

-A deficiency of vitamin D can cause rickets and other musculoskeletal diseases, but recent research also links vitamin D deficiency to some forms of cancer, autoimmune and infectious diseases, type 2 diabetes, and cardiovascular disease.
-This research has shown a positive correlation to public awareness of the health benefits of vitamin D, as many recent consumer surveys show vitamin D is consistently in the top five most popular supplements.
+A deficiency of vitamin D can cause rickets and other musculoskeletal diseases, but vitamin D deficiency has been linked to some forms of cancer2, autoimmune and infectious diseases3, type 2 diabetes4, and cardiovascular disease5.
+This research has shown a positive correlation to public awareness of the health benefits of vitamin D, as vitamin D is one of the most popular food supplements.

-The new study, published in The Journal of Clinical Endocrinology & Metabolism is the first of its kind to show a link between the supplementation of a probiotic and levels of vitamin D. The study's lead author, Dr Mitchell Jones, commented:
+A study, published in The Journal of Clinical Endocrinology & Metabolism, was the first of its kind to show a link between the supplementation of a probiotic and levels of vitamin D. The study's lead author, Dr Mitchell Jones, commented:

 "Although it has long been known that the gastrointestinal tract plays an active role in the absorption of vitamin D, these findings showing improved vitamin D status in response to an orally delivered probiotic are a first, and will inform the development of new products that may be beneficial for people with low vitamin D levels."